ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 `regex` which enables backtracking by default (in addition to turning off significant whitespace).

+Note that sub-rules can seem to violate this.
+A sub-rule represents its own state, so even though a rule doesn't backtrack, it might reference several sub-rules that move forward in the input independently.
+This is a critical distinction!

 ### Significant whitespace

 What is this significant whitespace thing?
 An example may help: